sib-swiss/ena-seqdata-training/docs/course_content/finding_downloading.md

 Ignore the other steps for now and click 'Search'.
 You will find the accession and the Run accession and the description of the run.

-**Exercise:** What kind of other information would you want to evaluate our search?
+**Exercise:** We want to validate the sequencing runs that appear after our search.
+What kind of other information would you want to evaluate our search?

 ??? success "Answer"
     Some information that might be nice: